patdonohue07/scorecard/README.md

 ## How to Run

 **Signal Dashboard (manual)**
-Open `scorecard_v6.html` in any browser.
+Open `Scorecard V6` in any browser.
 Enter prev close and today's open for each pair at market open to generate signals.

 **Automated Deployment (paper trading)**